China passes sweeping Hong Kong national security law: report - KESQ

 Rights group Amnesty International said the legislation “represents the greatest threat to human rights in the city’s recent history.”

+Taiwan’s President Tsai Ing-wen said reports on China passing the security law “proves that ‘one country, two systems’ is not credible.”
+Tsai said that Taiwan will start an office from July 1, which will “provide humanitarian aid for our friends in Hong Kong.”

+In Japan, Chief Cabinet Secretary Yoshihide Suga called the passing of the law “regrettable.”

-On Monday, US Secretary of State Mike Pompeo announced an end to the exports of US-origin defense equipment to Hong Kong.
+On Monday, US Secretary of State Mike Pompeo announced an end to the exports of US-origin defense equipment and and dual-use technologies to Hong Kong.
 Pompeo said the move was necessary to protect American national security as the tensions between the US and China continue to escalate.

-“As Beijing moves forward with passing the national security law, the United States will today end exports of US-origin defense equipment and will take steps toward imposing the same restrictions on US defense and dual-use technologies to Hong Kong as it does for China,” Pompeo said.
-“The United States is forced to take this action to protect US national security.
-We can no longer distinguish between the export of controlled items to Hong Kong or to mainland China.”
+“As Beijing moves forward with passing the national security law … We can no longer distinguish between the export of controlled items to Hong Kong or to mainland China,” Pompeo said.

 This is the first action the US government has taken to upend the special status trade relationship between the US and Hong Kong, following the determination that Hong Kong was no longer autonomous from China due to Beijing imposing the national security law on the city.